mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 Instructions analogous to those for 1C.

 ## Supplementary Fig 6
+For 6A, instructions analogous to those for 1C.
+For 6B,

 ## Supplementary Fig 7
 Instructions analogous to those for 1C.